 box of comics

 $350 for two boxes of comics

 and so on, out to

 about six boxes.
-(I figured if anyone wanted seven or more boxes,
+(I calculated that if anyone wanted seven or more boxes,

-it would make more sense to purchase the entire lot.)
+it would make more sense financially to purchase the entire lot.)

 One of the

 photos of the comics I put up for sale on Craig's List.